x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 - Each Mailbox server in a DAG must be a member server in the same domain.

-- Adding an Exchange 2016 Mailbox server that's also a directory server to a DAG isn't supported.
+- Adding an Exchange Mailbox server that's also a directory server to a DAG isn't supported.

 - The name you assign to the DAG must be a valid, available, and unique computer name of 15 characters or less.

 ## Hardware requirements
 <a name="HR"> </a>

 Generally, there are no special hardware requirements specific to DAGs or mailbox database copies.
-The servers used must meet all of the requirements set forth in [Exchange 2016 prerequisites](../plan-and-deploy/prerequisites.md)and [Exchange 2016 system requirements](../plan-and-deploy/system-requirements.md).
+The servers used must meet all of the requirements set forth in [Exchange Server prerequisites](../plan-and-deploy/prerequisites.md)and [Exchange Server system requirements](../plan-and-deploy/system-requirements.md).

 ## Storage requirements
 <a name="StoreReq"> </a>

 Generally, there are no special storage requirements specific to DAGs or mailbox database copies.
 DAGs don't require or use cluster-managed shared storage.
-Cluster-managed shared storage is supported for use in a DAG only when the DAG is configured to use a solution that leverages the Third Party Replication API built into Exchange 2016.
+Cluster-managed shared storage is supported for use in a DAG only when the DAG is configured to use a solution that leverages the Third Party Replication API built into Exchange Server.

 ## Software requirements
 <a name="SoftReq"> </a>

 Each member of a DAG must be running the same operating system.
-Exchange 2016 is supported on the Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 operating systems.
+Exchange Server is supported on the Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 operating systems.
 Within a specific DAG, all members must be running the same supported operating system.

-In addition to meeting the prerequisites for installing Exchange 2016, there are operating system requirements that must be met.
+In addition to meeting the prerequisites for installing Exchange Server, there are operating system requirements that must be met.
 DAGs use Windows Failover Clustering technology, and as a result, they require the Enterprise or Datacenter version of Windows Server 2008 R2, or the Standard or Datacenter version of the Windows Server 2012 or Windows Server 2012 R2 operating systems.

 ## Network requirements
 <a name="NR"> </a>

 There are specific networking requirements that must be met for each DAG and for each DAG member.
-Each DAG must have a single *MAPI network*, which is used by a DAG member to communicate with other servers (for example, other Exchange 2016 servers or directory servers), and zero or more *Replication networks*, which are networks dedicated to log shipping and seeding.
+Each DAG must have a single *MAPI network*, which is used by a DAG member to communicate with other servers (for example, other Exchange servers or directory servers), and zero or more *Replication networks*, which are networks dedicated to log shipping and seeding.

 In previous versions of Exchange, we recommended at least two networks (one MAPI network and one Replication network) for DAGs.
-In Exchange 2016, multiple networks are supported, but our recommendation depends on your physical network topology.
+In Exchange 2016 and Exchange 2019, multiple networks are supported, but our recommendation depends on your physical network topology.
 If you have multiple physical networks between DAG members that are physically separate from one another, then using a separate MAPI and Replication network provides additional redundancy.
 If you have multiple networks that are partially physically separate but converge into a single physical network (for example, a single WAN link), then using a single network (preferably 10 gigabit Ethernet) for both MAPI and Replication traffic is recommended.
 This provides simplicity for the network and the network path.

 Consider the following when designing the network infrastructure for your DAG: